 Flu in Wisconsin

 The flu is an illness caused by the influenza virus.
 Flu goes around every year, with some years being worse than others.
 During the 2018-2019 flu season, there were 17,210 cases of the flu in Wisconsin.
 Of these, there were 4,425 flu-related hospitalizations and 183 deaths, including three children.
-Also of note, there were 73 hospitalizations among pregnant people and 14 hospitalizations among post-partum people - the highest number of flu cases on record, with 20,208 cases.
+Also of note, there were 73 hospitalizations among pregnant people and 14 hospitalizations among post-partum people - the highest number since DHS started monitoring this information.
 For weekly case count updates, please see the Weekly Respiratory Virus Surveillance Report, P-02346 (PDF).

 The vaccine is safe for those 6 months of age and older.
 Use the vaccine flu finder to find a flu vaccine location near you!

 Now more than ever, getting your flu vaccine is one of the most important and proactive steps you can take to prevent not only yourself and the people you love, but also your community as a whole.
 Getting the flu means possibly facing severe illness that can result in hospitalization at a time when our frontline health workers are doing all they can to help COVID-19 patients recover.